 In this Brazilian Sangria recipe, the red wine is floated atop a fascinating array of flavors.
-The drink begins with the most exotic fruit you can find in season.
+The drink begins with the best tropical fruit you can find in season.
 To that, you will add cachaça, Spanish brandy, orange liqueur and absinthe.
 This is definitely not your average sangria!

 10 of 10

 Another point to layering cocktails is to enjoy the drink as it changes.
 This Vertigo recipe is proof of why this technique works so well.
 The first taste you get will be different than the last, and that's what makes it so fascinating!

 For this recipe, you will mix ginger ale and lemon juice over ice.
 Top that with the digestif Averna.
 At first, you get the full taste of Averna, and then as time passes it will meld into the sweet-tart soda to become a most refreshing after dinner drink.